Volkswagen in talks with UAW on Tennessee plant workers

 Browning also said that ultimately, the decision on whether to have third-party representation will be decided by Chattanooga’s workers by a formal vote.

-There was no indication in the letter to workers when such a vote would be held.
+There was no indication in Fischer’s letter when such a vote would be held.

-The UAW also confirmed that King met last Friday with VW executives and officials from the company’s “global works council,” which represents VW blue- and white-collar employees around the world.

-The UAW said last week’s meeting, “focused on the appropriate paths, consistent with American law, for arriving at both Volkswagen recognition of UAW representation at its Chattanooga facility and establishment of a German-style works council.”